-If one or more nodes discover downtimes or threshold breaches, only the primary master will send out notifications to the administrator (for example, via email and SMS).
+If one or more cluster nodes discover downtime or threshold breaches, only the primary master node will send out notifications (for example, via email and SMS).
 So, you will not be flooded with notifications from all cluster nodes in the event of failures.
-Additionally, there is a Partial Down sensor status, which means that the sensor shows an error on some nodes, but not on all.
+Additionally, there is a Down (Partial) sensor status, which means that the sensor shows an error on some cluster nodes, but not on all.

 - Failure scenario 1

 If one or more of the failover nodes are disconnected from the cluster (due to hardware or network failures), the remaining cluster nodes continue to work without disruption.

 - Failure scenario 2

-If the Primary Master node is disconnected from the cluster, one of the failover nodes becomes the new master node.
-It takes over control of the cluster and also manages notifications until the primary master reconnects to the cluster and takes back the master role.
+If the primary master node is disconnected from the cluster, one of the failover nodes becomes a failover master node.
+It takes over control of the cluster and also manages notifications until the primary master node reconnects to the cluster and takes back the master role.

 Several cluster scenarios are possible in PRTG.

 - Double failover: This is a very advanced failover cluster.
-Even if two of the nodes fail, network monitoring will still continue with a single node (in master role) until the other nodes are back online.
+Even if two of the cluster nodes fail, network monitoring will still continue with a single cluster node (as failover master node) until the other cluster nodes are back online.

-- The following Four-Node-Scenario shows one node in disconnected mode.
-The administrator can disconnect a node any time for maintenance tasks or to keep a powered-off server on standby in case another node’s hardware fails.
+- The following four-node scenario shows one cluster node in disconnected mode.
+You can disconnect a cluster node at any time for maintenance tasks or to keep a powered-off server on standby in case another cluster node’s hardware fails.

 Usage scenarios for the cluster

-The cluster feature in PRTG is quite versatile and covers the following usage scenarios.
+The cluster is quite versatile and covers the following usage scenarios.

 Failover LAN cluster

-PRTG runs on two (or more) servers inside the company LAN (closely to each other in a network topology perspective).
+PRTG runs on two (or more) servers inside the company LAN (close to each other in a network topology perspective).
 All cluster nodes monitor the LAN and only the current master node sends out notifications.

 - Reach 100% uptime for the monitoring system (for example, to control SLAs, create reliable billing data, and ensure that all failures create alarms if necessary)

 - Avoid monitoring downtimes